Pit1000/MrCOLDguy/README.md

-# Dr COLDguy
+# MrCOLDguy

 ---

-> This project was created to demonstrate the capabilities of IoT (Internet of Things), combining microcontrollers with web applications, and for practical uses of both front-end and back-end technologies.
+> This project demonstrate the capabilities of IoT (Internet of Things), combining microcontrollers with web applications, and for practical uses of both front-end and back-end technologies.

 ---